junxit/us-congress-bills-111/bill.md

   - **(4)** *Appropriate committees of congress defined* In this subsection, the term “appropriate committees of Congress” means—
     - **(A)** the Committees on Veterans’ Affairs, Appropriations, and the Budget of the Senate; and
     - **(B)** the Committees on Veterans’ Affairs, Appropriations, and the Budget of the House of Representatives.

+## § 6.
+Report to Congress

+Not later than 90 days after the date of the enactment of this Act, the Secretary of Veterans Affairs, shall submit to the Committees on Veterans’ Affairs, Appropriations, and the Budget of the Senate and House of Representatives a report on the requirements of this Act and the amendments made by this Act.
+Such report shall include—

+- **(1)** the Secretary’s plans for improving the capability of the Department of Veterans Affairs to better and more accurately estimate future health care costs and demands; and
+- **(2)** a description of impediments, statutory or otherwise, to providing future year estimates and advance appropriations for the Medical Services, Medical Support and Compliance, Medical Facilities, Information Technology Systems, and Medical and Prosthetic Research accounts of the Department.